MKVde/Files_library/README.md

-# University Files And Documents Library
+# Files And Documents Library

-University Files And Documents Library is a Streamlit web application that allows users to upload, browse, and delete files in a university documents library.
+Files And Documents Library is a Streamlit web application that allows users to upload, browse, and delete files in a documents library.
 The application utilizes Firebase Realtime Database for storing file metadata and Firebase Cloud Storage [**console.firebase.google**](https://console.firebase.google.com/)  for storing the actual files.
 It also uses Deta from [**deta.space**](https://deta.space/) database for user authentication.